 I AM PREGNANT; WHAT CHEESES ARE SUITABLE FOR ME?

-There does not seem to be a definitive answer to this question.
+There does not seem to be a conclusive answer to this question.
 Some ladies only eat pasteurised cheese, others do not alter or mitigate their cheese diet whatsoever, still others go purely by the recommendation of their doctors or the NHS website.

 We however recommend only hard pasteurised cheeses – aged nine months or more – produced without moulds growing either in the pate (i.e. no blue cheeses) or on the pate (i.e. bloomy or washed rind cheeses).
 Most of the bacteria that are dangerous to pregnant women are carried in contaminated water.
 And even pasteurised cheeses can carry bacteria such as Listeria (for instance, 99% of all reported cases of Listeria in Epoisses have come from pasteurised versions of the cheese).

 It is for this reason that we feel consistency – hardness or softness of the pate – should in some ways overshadow the state of pasteurisation, and to strictly avoid soft cheeses as a rule.
 Exception: if you are cooking the cheese (e.g. Raclette) it should not matter whether or not it is pasteurised.
 Pasteurisation occurs at 72ºC, so if you heat any cheese beyond that temperature, you are, in effect, self-pasteurising.

 I'M LACTOSE INTOLERANT; WHAT CHEESES CAN I EAT?